RegExp.prototype.test()

 Using test()

-Simple example that tests if "hello" is contained at the very beginning of a string, returning a boolean result.
+This example tests if "hello" is contained at the very beginning of a string, returning a boolean result.

 js